 - Development of career development pathways, including for lower-paid groups to encourage individual career development.

 OBJECTIVE 3: TO IMPLEMENT EFFECTIVE HR SYSTEMS TO MONITOR EQUALITY.

-To roll out systems and processes to ensure all staff are being remunerated fairly regardless of any potential bias.
+To implement systems and processes to ensure all staff are being remunerated fairly.

-Once job evaluation is complete, we will introduce an annual equal pay audit to check for any potential
+- We will introduce an annual equal pay audit to check for any potential gender bias.

 - Introduction of a Remuneration Committee to ensure consistency is applied in the creation of all new roles and to approve pay increases outside of the annual Pay Review process.

 I confirm that our gender pay gap calculations are accurate and meet the requirements of the Regulations.